opencobra/cobratoolbox/.github/guides/TESTGUIDE.md

 ## Test if a function throws an error or warning message

-If you want to test whether your `function1` correctly throws an error/warning message, you can test as follows:
+If you want to test whether your `function1` correctly throws an **error** message, you can test as follows:
 ````Matlab
 % Case 5: test with 2 input and 1 output arguments (2nd input argument is of wrong dimension)
 try